 A moderate brain injury often involves a loss of consciousness, which last more than a few seconds but no more than a few hours.
 After a moderate brain injury, impairment may last for weeks or months, or may even be permanent.
 However, even those with permanent impairments are typically able to rehabilitate sufficiently to move forward with their lives.

-Mild brain injury is poorly understood, although medical science in this area has advanced significantly in the past few years.
+, although medical science in this area has advanced significantly in the past few years.
 A person who suffers a mild brain injury may not lose consciousness, or may lose consciousness for only a few seconds or a minute or two.
 Diagnosis can be difficult and inconsistent in mild brain injury cases, and some impairments are not obvious during the initial assessment.

 In many mild brain injury cases, a CT scan or MRI will not show damage.
 However, this doesn’t mean that there is no injury, or that the injury isn’t serious.
 Rather, the difficulty stems from the fact that this type of imaging often misses injury to the connections in the brain.